 If you want to know how old your Apple product is or where it was built, you’ll have to obtain that information somewhere else.
 (The computer profiles on Low End Mac indicate a range of dates during which a model was produced.)

-Here are some sites that let you determine when your Mac was produced:
+Here are some sites that let you determine when and where your Mac was produced: